Grimes-Gif/Biomarker-depp/README.md

 7. The second set of labels consisted of the more general groupings of each disorder, called the main disorders.
 This set consisted of 8 unique values.

 ### Data cleaning, Feature extraction, Engineering, and Reduction
-Initially, PCA was run on the entire dataset in order to reduce dimensionality.
+1. Initially, PCA was run on the entire dataset in order to reduce dimensionality.
 This was a must, as the initial dataset contains over 1000 features.
-After running PCA, we found that aiming for a 70% recovered variance led to 40+ components, which still wasn't ideal.
+After running PCA, we found that aiming for even 70% recovered variance led to 40+ components, which still wasn't ideal.
 Thus, we decided to divide the data into subsets using feature selection.
+See results for more information.
-First, columns 112 - 1000 were all coherence values between each electrode.
-Since we were not particularly interested in these values for our current goals, we dropped these columns.
+2. After PCA analysis we decided to do feature extraction, columns 116 - 1000 were all coherence values between each electrode.
+Since we were not particularly interested in these values and more so the raw frequencies of each wave, we dropped these columns.
 This instantly made our dataset much easier to work with.
 Next, for the supervised learning portion, we focused on major depressive disorder (MDD), which allowed us to drop all rows pertaining to other disorders.
 Lastly, we focused on the frontal parietal lobe (FP1 and FP2 electrodes), as this a critical brain region involved with higher-order thinking.
 All of these feature selections allowed us to create a workable dataset, which we run several learning algorithms on.